“The E-Myth Revisited” (1995) is a book for entrepreneurs who want to grow independently of their own businesses.

 The moment a business start hiring, it’s when the technician moves to the manager phase.

-The most common mistakes of early managers -and often of managers in general- is that of doing the most of the work themselves instead of teaching and delegating.
+The most common mistake of early managers -and often of managers in general- is that of doing most of the work themselves instead of teaching and delegating.

 Chapter 5: Beyond The Comfort Zone

-Gerber says that ones you start hiring it gets difficult for most people as they are for the first time outside of their comfort zone and have to rely on other people
+Gerber says that once you start hiring, it gets difficult for most people as they are, for the first time, outside of their comfort zone and have to rely on other people.

 Some people shirk from it and, out of fear, they go back to being just by themselves.
 But, says Gerber, there’s no going back after you’ve started hiring.
 Going back solo is an implosion, and few businesses survive it.

-Grow slow if you need to grow slowly, but don’t go back.
+Grow slowly if you need to grow slowly, but don’t go back.